EPISODE 1 OF BETWEEN LIVES (S1):

 For the Record

 S1E1: For the record

-Meet Abdul, Farida and their children – one of the families you are helping to support – as they settle into Za’atari Camp, Jordan after fleeing conflict in Syria.
+In Episode 1 of Between Lives, meet Abdul, Farida and their children – one of the families you are helping to support – as they settle into Za’atari Camp, Jordan after fleeing conflict in Syria.

 UNHCR Community Services Officer, Ihab Shaban, explains how the registration process is the first and most important step in helping refugees.